erpnet/ErpNet.FP/README.md

 # The JSON Protocol
 ## Requests
 The print server accepts documents for printing, using JSON based protocol.
-For example, this would print the specified receipt to any of the detected printers (usually the first one):
+For example, this would print the specified receipt to dt517985, which is the PrinterID of one of the detected printers, listed with GET /printers.

-POST /printers/any/receipt
+POST /printers/dt517985/receipt

 ```json
 {